 Lee left a successful radio career in 1987 to work with his wife Connie.
 Lee briefly reprised his role as "Mr. Solid Gold" in 1995 on WHMX-FM.
 On May 7, 1995, Lee's first radio show in over 8 years began with the song "Welcome Back", by John Sebastian.
 Within a few weeks, the show was close to reaching its former popularity.
 Unfortunately, the radio station being in bankruptcy, the station and Solid Gold only remained on the air until July 23, 1995.
 No one knew at the time that would be Lee's last live radio show, and ironically, he ended his radio career with the monologue, "This Is Not Goodbye - Just Goodnight", followed by "The End", by the Beatles, off the Abbey Road album.

-Lee is currently sales manager for Rand Advertising LLC which among other things maintains www.lincolnmaine.us, and, as a professional photographer, has seen several of his photographs published worldwide and has won a number of awards.
-He makes his home in Lincoln with his wife Connie, their cat Jingle Bells, and thousands of 45s, albums, cassettes, CDs, mp3s . . . .
+Lee is currently sales manager for Rand Advertising LLC, which among other things maintains www.WelcomeToLincolnMaine.com.
+As a professional photographer, he has seen several of his photographs published worldwide,and has won a number of photographic awards.
+He makes his home in Lincoln with his wife Connie and their cats, Marley and Ebenezer Scrooge, along with thousands of 45s, albums, cassettes, CDs, mp3s . . . .